balancer/scaffold-balancer-v3/README.md

 With the wallet configurations understood and setup, we will touch on some SE-2 details before fully exploring the newly deployed local-test pool smart contracts.

-#### 0.3.2 Deployment
+#### 0.3.3 Deployment Details

-> SE-2 is setup to hot reload the frontend with contracts that are directly deployed via the `DeployFactoryAndPool.s.sol` script.
-This means our frontend captures the pool factory and mock token contracts, but not the pool contract because it is deployed by calling a method on the factory.

 This command runs `DeployFactoryAndPool.s.sol` which deploys a pool factory, deploys mock tokens, deploys a pool, and initializes the pool.
 The factory contract and mock tokens will show on the "Debug" page.
 The pool contract address will print in the terminal, but can also be selected from the dropdown on the "Pools" page.
-All deployment configuration options are specified in `HelperConfig.s.sol`
+All deployment configuration options are specified in `HelperConfig.s.sol`.
+You may need to refresh your front end in your local host after running the below command.

 ```bash
 yarn deploy:all